-NewGround’s programs represent attempts to nurture young Muslim and Jewish leaders who will go on to make positive impacts in the Los Angeles area, and beyond.
+NewGround’s programs represent attempts to nurture young Muslim and Jewish leaders who will go on to community-build and address issues of importance in the Los Angeles area, and beyond.
 The Muslims and Jews Inspiring Change (MAJIC) program invites high school students to be a part of a leadership council that participates in a fall retreat and meets twice a month to assess how local organizations respond to a social issue in Los Angeles.
 In the spring, the Council organizes a “joint Muslim-Jewish response to a social issue,” culminating in a community service project.
 In April 2013, the Council organized a “Carnival Against Hunger” campaign that brought together 600 volunteers to distribute food in South Los Angeles and was featured on a local television station.
 Throughout the year, the young leaders are mentored by a Community Advisory Board comprised of seasoned Jewish and Muslim interfaith leaders.
 In 2013 NewGround’s MAJIC Program earned the Faith-Based Organization of the Year Award from California Governor Jerry Brown.

 NewGround also sponsors community-level public events to bring together local Jewish and Muslim leaders, civic representatives, the Los Angeles Police Department, and students researching interfaith collaboration.
 Such was the case during the fifth annual interfaith iftar, which doubled as a year-end celebration for graduates of the Young Professionals Fellowship.
 Douglas’ perspective is no doubt personal but perhaps representative:

 NewGround has been one of the more challenging experiences of my life, and I am forever grateful… Today I comfortably live in the gray zone.
 I accept that there are stereotypes that we all harbor, pre-conceived notions that are false, and ideas that we need to persistently challenge through intense, intentional conversation with people who experience the world differently… Many people ask me what I love about NewGround.
 Besides the obvious fact that a grandchild of Holocaust survivors and a person from Syria could become dear friends, which is quite unique, here is what it is: I love that the group is honest, but rather than being a source of division it brings us closer.

 “Vision, Mission, Values.”
-NewGround: A Muslim-Jewish Partnership for Change. http://www.muslimjewishnewground.org/vision-mission-and-values.html.
+NewGround: A Muslim-Jewish Partnership for Change. http://mjnewground.org/vision-mission-values/.
 Accessed August 2014; Author interview with Aziza Hasan.
 11 August 2014.

 High School Leadership Council.
-NewGround: A Muslim-Jewish Partnership for Change. http://www.muslimjewishnewground.org/high-school-leadership-council.html.
+NewGround: A Muslim-Jewish Partnership for Change. http://mjnewground.org/what-we-do/high-school-leadership-council/.
 Accessed 2014.